 - The best part is that although it is a 52-week challenge, the 52 weeks start from whatever date you sign up.
 If you start March 2015, then your membership will last till March 2016.

 Good question.
 The typical member tends to be a busy educated woman aware of all the things she “should be doing” and who appreciates a guided nudge that helps her focus on one meaningful thing per week.
 She is the mother, wife, and individual motivated to be happier and healthier but who might feel paralyzed by the overwhelming amount of information available.
 She is open-minded about new ideas and excited by self-improvement.
 She cares about others and wants to be involved in something bigger than herself, but needs it to be manageable and doable because she already has a lot on her plate.

 4. Great description!
 I am sure many could see themselves in that.
 What are the health benefits one could expect by joining?

-Within one challenge you will gain four different benefits: education, execution, inspiration and impact.
+Within one challenge you will gain four different benefits: education, execution, inspiration, and impact.
 We will give you a challenge such as drinking lemon water every morning.
-You will learn why it's important to drink lemon water.
+You will learn why it’s important to drink lemon water.
 You will then practice drinking lemon water first thing in the morning.
 You will then inspire others to drink lemon water by posting a picture (optional) on social media.
-Money will be raised for charity for every completed challenge and every picture posted.
+The money will be raised for charity for every completed challenge and every picture posted.

 5. Could you please provide a few examples of what a typical challenge would be each week?